Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Together we ascend, as the world moves on.

 **Outro:**
-As echoes fade into the dawn,
+As echoes softly fade into the dawn,
-Humanity's spirit continues to march on.
+Humanity's spirit marches on.
 Together we'll sing, forever strong,
 Echoes of humanity, our timeless song.